Aivean/scala-to-java/readme.md

 ---

-Just in case you don't want to bother yourself with building the project, I already [have built it for you](https://github.com/Aivean/scala-to-java/releases/download/1.0/scala-to-java.jar).
+Just in case you don't want to bother yourself with building the project, I already [have built it for you](https://github.com/Aivean/scala-to-java/releases/download/v1.0.2/scala-to-java.jar).
+Please note that *Java 8* is required to run this tool.

 Source highlighting and more